-That was the question in my head but I thought most people would respond by explaining the difference between a physical and a mental assault.
-They probably would not understand that sometimes the mean words felt like blows across my chest and weakened me both physically and mentally.
+I know that there's a difference between a physical and a mental assault; but sometimes the mean words felt like blows across my chest and they weakened me both physically and mentally.

 Bob DeMarco, Founder and Editor of the Alzheimer's Reading Room, suggests that the way to stop the pain from mean words is to stop the words.
 He points out that caregivers unintentionally contribute to the causes of the patients’ meanness; and that meanness in the Alzheimer’s world has different connotations than it does outside dementia.